 Even as plastic surgery and other cosmetic treatments become increasingly common and accepted, certain attitudes persist.
 One of those is the idea that liposuction is a shortcut to weight loss.
 That’s not true and, in fact, it’s not a weight-loss procedure at all.
 On the contrary, women and men who get liposuction at our Toronto practice are often in excellent shape and maintain healthy lifestyles.

 Certain areas of the body tend to accumulate fat, and it can be difficult to get rid of those trouble spots, even if you spend hours at the gym.
+Your body may be holding onto the fat that is concealing your hard-earned six-pack.
 Making no progress while you’re working so hard can be frustrating and undermine your motivation for working out.

 And this is where liposuction comes in.
 Liposuction is an amazing, versatile procedure that can remove small pockets of fat from virtually all areas of the body where they tend to accumulate.
 It’s not just a flatter stomach that liposuction can produce.
 Other trouble areas include:

 What Liposuction Cannot Do

 But liposuction isn’t designed as a procedure for people who want to lose weight, because at most, a liposuction procedure can safely remove 7 or 8 pounds of fatty tissue.
 The best liposuction candidates are people who are at or near their desired weight and who want to contour specific areas of the body.